ypid/typesetting/scripts/latex-git-log/README.md

 ### To compile the output
 The table is using the *longtable* package and the links to a web resource for each commit use the `\href` macro from *hyperref*.
-So this two packages have to be loaded.
+So these two packages have to be loaded.

 Furthermore you need to defined the macro `\longtableendfoot` which will be expanded on the bottom of every page if the table will be continued on the next page.
 You can defined it to a localized message to inform the reader that this table is not complete and will be continued.

-Because the table can be very large you might want to put the thing on a landscape page.

 ## License and Copyright
 Copyright (C) by Robin Schneider <ypid23@aol.de> <br />